-Plumbing is easier for traditional tubs, this is because most bathrooms with traditional tubs always have plumbing installed and tucked away under that tub.
+Plumbing and pipe lagging is easier for traditional tubs, this is because most bathrooms with traditional tubs always have plumbing installed and tucked away under that tub.

 Traditional tubs are normally smaller; they also do not have a lot of cracks as well as crevices that require to be cleaned within.

 With traditional tubs, their placement is not as flexible as that of freestanding, they are normally relegated on the sides of a room, and most of them are always preferred to be placed on a corner.